rfhs/rfhs-wiki/pages/RF-CTF-INDOOR-WAR-DRIVE.md

-# RFCTF WWWD - World Wide War Drive
+# RFCTF INDOOR WAR WALK the A/C edition

 ## Info

-The World Wide War Drive drive is an annual event (so far) that is put on with collaboration of the RF Hackers Sanctuary and [Wigle.net](https://wigle.net) team.
-Contestants drive, walk, dance, and skateboard all while mapping access points.
-Specific rules or scenarios may change between events, but the following is general information to get started.
+The Indoor War Walk is new event that are doing with collaboration of the RF Hackers Sanctuary and [Wigle.net](https://wigle.net) team.
+Contestants walk, dance, and skateboard all while mapping access points in VEGAS like yes in the state of Nevada.
+This will be the largest indoor Wireless Survey with location data.

+This will be scored differently than the WWWD.
+All foxes are behind locked dorrs inside with in the following grid (INSERT JPEG)

+There are 10 foxes within this grid.
+You will be scored on how many foxes you find out of 10.
+The fox SSID and BSSID will not be provided.
+This is a blind coverage.
+The more complete the more foxes.
+Your foxes will be scored in wigle.
+All uploads MUST have location data to be scored in Wigle.

 ## Hardware
 The are two main categories for hardware, computers and Android devices.
 Each have their pros and cons, but an Android device and the Wigle app will most likely be the easiest to start with.
 Possibly no cost if you already have the device.